MatSciRE/Material_Science_Relation_Extraction/README.md

 The libraries can be installed with command - !pip install e.g.

-!pip install pytorch-transformers
+-!pip install pytorch-transformers

-!pip install recordclass
+-!pip install recordclass

 The version of the packages are pytorch-transformers-1.2.0 and recordclass-0.17.2.
 After the following statements, the following packages are installed.

-boto3-1.24.32

-botocore-1.27.32

-jmespath-1.0.1

-pytorch-transformers-1.2.0

-s3transfer-0.6.0

-sacremoses-0.0.53

-sentencepiece-0.1.96

-urllib3-1.25.11
-recordclass-0.17.2
+-boto3-1.24.32
+-botocore-1.27.32
+-jmespath-1.0.1
+-pytorch-transformers-1.2.0
+-s3transfer-0.6.0
+-sacremoses-0.0.53
+-sentencepiece-0.1.96
+-urllib3-1.25.11
+-recordclass-0.17.2

 The following import statements have been used.

-import sys
+-import sys
-import os
+-import os
-import numpy as np
+-import numpy as np
-import pandas as pd
+-import pandas as pd
-import random
+-import random
-import matplotlib
+-import matplotlib
-import matplotlib.pyplot as plt
+-import matplotlib.pyplot as plt

-from collections import OrderedDict import pickle import datetime import json from tqdm import tqdm from recordclass import recordclass import math import torch import torch.autograd as autograd import torch.nn as nn import torch.nn.functional as F import torch.optim as optim torch.backends.cudnn.deterministic = True from pytorch_transformers import BertTokenizer, BertModel, AdamW
+-from collections import OrderedDict
+-import pickle
+-import datetime
+-import json
+-from tqdm import tqdm
+-from recordclass import recordclass
+-import math
+-import torch
+-import torch.autograd as autograd
+-import torch.nn as nn
+-import torch.nn.functional as F
+-import torch.optim as optim -torch.backends.cudnn.deterministic = True
+-from pytorch_transformers import BertTokenizer, BertModel, AdamW

-import nltk
+-import nltk
-nltk.download('averaged_perceptron_tagger')
+-nltk.download('averaged_perceptron_tagger')
-from nltk.tokenize import SpaceTokenizer
+-from nltk.tokenize import SpaceTokenizer

 How the Code works